torproject/metrics-lib/CONTRIB.md

 --------------------

 We have to assume that applications don't update their metrics-lib version very often.
-This is related to the lack of a release process so far.
+This is related to the lack of a release process until recently.
 If we want to remove a feature we'll have to deprecate it and basically keep it working for at least another year.

 Change log
 ----------

-We didn't have a change log for a long time, but we should totally have one if we want to put out releases.
+We're keeping a change log since we started putting out releases.
 Here we're going to describe what deserves a change log entry and whether those changes are major, medium, or minor:

  - Bug fixes obviously need a change log entry, but it depends on the bug whether it should be listed as major or medium change.